-Over the course of several days earlier last month, the once-beloved Fisher Price Rock ‘n Play was exposed, denounced, and recalled.
+Over the course of several days in the middle of 2019, the once-beloved Fisher Price Rock ‘n Play was exposed, denounced, and recalled.

-The Rock ‘n Play was everywhere; now, it’s on its way out; soon it will be nowhere.
+The Rock ‘n Play was everywhere; then it was on its way out; now, it’s nowhere.

 Here’s How it Went Down

 In early April 2019, Consumer Reports – an independent organization – released an analysis that linked the Rock ‘n Play to 32 infant deaths over the product’s 7-year lifespan, from 2011 through 2018.

 Almost immediately, the American Academy of Pediatrics (AAP) released a statement urging parents to stop using the Rock ‘n Play and called for Fisher Price to recall the product.
 In a joint statement with the Consumer Product Safety Commission (CPSC), Fisher Price issued a warning: parents should stop using the Rock ‘n Play after babies turned 3 months.